-The Helsinki Collegium for Advanced Studies offers a residential fellowship for one or two scholars having an affiliation with a university in Sweden per academic year.
-Candidates may come from any discipline within the humanities and the social sciences.
-Early career as well as senior scholars are welcome to apply.
-The application may be for the entire academic year or alternatively for one academic semester.
+Every academic year the Helsinki Collegium for Advanced Studies offers a residential fellowship for one or two scholars having an affiliation with a university in Sweden.
+Candidates representing any discipline in the humanities and social sciences and any career stage from post-doctoral researchers to full professors are eligible to apply.
+The fellowship period is either the entire academic year or one semester.

 HCAS Erik Allardt Fellowships are funded by the Kone Foundation.

 Applicants should submit a curriculum vitae (maximum 4 pages), list of publications, a research proposal (maximum 5 pages), and two articles or book chapters including a brief rationale for selecting the attached publications.
 The selection of fellows will be made by the Director of HCAS based on the recommendation of the programme selection committee.